 For the most part, online reviews of SafetyWing’s customer service are excellent.
-Customers describe their positive experiences in terms of quick response time, an approachable, knowledgeable, and friendly staff, and an easy-to-use website to find additional information or plan and coverage details.
+Customers describe their positive experiences through quick response time, an approachable, knowledgeable, and friendly staff, and an easy-to-use website to find additional information, plans, and coverage details.

 If you are traveling abroad and have questions or concerns about your medical coverage, the SafetyWing team is just a Skype call away, and they’re happy to help in any way they can.

 Many satisfied customers have needed assistance with medical coverage and claims while abroad.
-Customers are consistently satisfied with SafetyWing’s responses and helpfulness, along with the support team’s medical knowledge to provide insight and support.
+Customers are consistently satisfied with SafetyWing’s responses, helpfulness, and the support team’s medical knowledge to provide insight and support.

 Value for Money — 4

 The Nomad Insurance plan starts at $42 for ages 10 to 39.
-For the standard medical and travel insurance coverage the plan offers, this is a very competitive price.
+This is a very competitive price for the standard medical and travel insurance coverage the plan offers.

 The Remote Insurance plan is significantly more expensive, offering plans for 18 to 39-year-olds beginning at $206.
 However, the coverage included for this price is significant.
 Coverage includes outpatient care, eye exams, dental coverage, screenings, and vaccines, all within a $0 deductible.